 Strabismus is a condition where there is misalignment of the visual axes of the eyes; it may be latent or manifest and, if manifest, it may be constant or intermittent.

-Common cause of diplopia (double vision) and visual confusion (seeing different objects in the same place) in adults.
+It is a common cause of diplopia (double vision) and visual confusion (seeing different objects in the same place) in adults.

-May be aesthetically obvious to the patient and others, resulting in psychosocial problems.
+It may be aesthetically obvious to the patient and others, resulting in psychosocial problems.

 Evaluation involves a detailed medical history, including a complete ocular history, followed by thorough neurological and ophthalmic examinations.